danilakritsky/jsonlogging/README.md

 jsonformatter
 ===

-Provides a JSONFormatter object that can be used by python logging module's Handler objects to log messages in JSON format.
+Provides a JSONFormatter object that can be used by Python's logging module's Handler objects to log messages in JSON format.